 "Now?
 And what about Harry?
 We can't just leave him alone, Sherlock, the nanny's already left."

 "But…" Sherlock looked around in confusion to see that Remus had indeed taken the opportunity to slip out the door to wherever he went for full moons.
 And then the door opened again, and a woman stepped in.
-She was tall, with short blond hair, and she looked entirely calm and unperturbed to be walking into a strangers house and finding said strangers stomping his feet while standing on top of the settee.
+She was tall, with short blond hair, and she looked entirely calm and unperturbed to be walking into a stranger's house and finding said stranger stomping his feet while standing on top of the settee.